hanwckf/rt-n56u/readme.eng.txt

 * BUILD INSTRUCTION *

 1) You need Linux environment to build the firmware.
-Ubintu 16.04.1 LTS and Debian 8.5. distros has been tested and recommended.
+Ubuntu 16.04.1 LTS and Debian 8.5. distros has been tested and recommended.
 2) Build cross-toolchain for MIPS32_R2 CPU (binutils-2.24, gcc-447, uclibc-0.9.33.2)
    from external package toolchain-mipsel.